zyfff/Canny-VOAT/README.md

 # 0. Structure

-We provide 4 systems (Canny-DVEO, Canny-EVT, Canny-EVT-- and Canny-VT) in different branches.
-The main branch is Canny-EVT Every branch is a workspace.
+We provide 4 systems (Canny-DEVO, Canny-EVT, Canny-EVT-- and Canny-VT) in different branches.
+The main branch is Canny-EVT.
+Every branch is a workspace.
 We will indiscriminately call these four branches as catkin_ws in this document.

 # 1. Installation